nncsang/Hadoop-Cube-MRCube/README.md

 - **Cube group**: an actual tuple belonging to a cube region.
 - Each edge in the lattice represents a parent/child relationship between two cube regions or two cube groups
 - **Cubing task**: is to compute given measures for all valid cube groups
-- **Algebraic & Holistic & monotomic**: find in the paper for the formal definitions
+- **Algebraic & Holistic & monotonic**: please find in the paper for the formal definitions

 Challenges
 ======
-*Cube expressed in Pig* by disjunction of groupy querys, then it combines all queries into a single MapReduce job.
-This approache is simple but effiencient for small datasets.
-But when the scale of data increases, this algorithm to perform poorly and eventually fail: size of intermediate data and size of large groups.
+*Cube expressed in Pig* by disjunction of group-by queries, then it combines all queries into a single MapReduce job.
+This approach is simple but only efficient for small datasets.
+When the scale of data increases, this algorithm to perform poorly and eventually fail due to the huge size of intermediate data and size of large groups.

 - Size of Intermediate Data: |C| * |D|, where |C| is the number of regions in the cube lattice and |D| is the size of the input data
 - Size of Large Groups: The reducer that is assigned the cube regions at the bottom part of the cube lattice essentially has to compute the measure for the entire dataset, which is usually large enough to cause the reducer to take significantly longer time to finish than others or even fail.
 For algebraic measures, this challenge can addressed by not processing those groups directly: we can first compute measures only for those smaller, reducer-friendly, groups, then combine those measures to produce the measure for the larger, reducer-unfriendly, groups.
 Such measures are also amenable to mapper-side aggregation which further decreases the load on the shuffle and reduce phases.
-For holistic measures, however, measures for larger groups can not be assembled from their smaller child groups, and mapper-side aggregation is also not possible.
+For holistic measures, however, measures for larger groups cannot be assembled from their smaller child groups, and mapper-side aggregation is also not possible.
 Hence, we need a different approach.

 The MR-Cube approach
 ======
-**Note**: the complexity of cubing tasks depend on:
+**Note**: the complexity of cubing tasks depends on:
 - **data size**: impacts intermediate data size, the size of large group
 - **cube lattice size** (is controlled by the number/depth of dimensions impacts intermediate data size